 Session Service

-The Session service allows you to log in and log out of Control-M and receive a token that can be reused in subsequent requests.
-In addition, the Session service allows users to change their own password.
+The Session service allows you to log in and log out of Control-M, receive a token to reuse in subsequent requests, and change a password.

-The Session token discussed in this topic was the only type of token available in previous versions of Control-M Automation API.
-As of version 9.0.21, BMC recommends that you create an API token using the Authentication Service, instead of using the 30-minute Session token.
-API tokens can be used for much longer time periods than Session tokens, based on an expiration date that you define.
-As soon as you create the new type of API token, you no longer need to create Session tokens.
+The Session token is the only token type available in Control-M Automation API before version 9.0.21.
+BMC recommends that you create an API token with the Authentication Service, instead of a 30-minute Session token.
+API tokens are valid for much longer time periods than Session tokens, based on an expiration date that you define.
+You do not need Session tokens if you create an API token.
 For a further comparison of these two types of tokens, see Authentication Tokens.

 The following API commands enable you to manage sessions: